 NARRAGANSETT – One topic has dominated the Narragansett Town Council’s past term – a new public library.
 Given the extensive debate on the topic in recent years, its prevalence in town matters and its overall significance, The Narragansett Times contacted all town council candidates on the Sept.
 8 Primary Election Ballot and asked a simple question – “do you support moving the Narragansett Library to the former IGA/Belmont Marketplace building in the Pier Marketplace and why or why not?”

-The candidates’ responses are included below in the order in which the candidates will appear on the Primary Election ballot.
+The candidates’ responses are included below in the order of the Primary Election results in descending order.
 Those responding were asked to keep their answers limited to 200 words.

 Susan Cicilline Buonanno